Denisa, 15, is engaged to a 28-year-old man. It’s not her choice, it is down to pressure from her family.

-But it takes more than just the government to end child marriage.
+Yet it takes more than just laws to end child marriage.

 It takes communities standing alongside children like Samia and Tuli.
-In countries such as Nepal and Malawi, World Vision helps to strengthen child protection groups, so they can respond to child marriage and together learn about safer practices for girls and boys.
+In Nepal and Malawi, World Vision helps to strengthen child protection groups, so they can respond to child marriage and together learn about safer practices for girls and boys.

 In countries like Afghanistan, Lesotho, and Mali, World Vision is joining with religious leaders, celebrities, and political figures to change the social norms that justify the marriage of young girls.
 Meanwhile, in Senegal, we see grandmothers saying enough is enough, and promoting conversations, including with and between elders and religious leaders, which encourage positive attitudes and education for girls.

-It is possible, and doing so makes dollars and sense.
+Not only is it the right thing to do, it is also has economic benefits.
 Globally, we could gain more than $500 billion annually by ending child marriage.
 For every additional year of schooling, a girl like Denisa can increase her earning potential by 10 to 20 per cent.